SudoPlz/react-native-nitro-freeze/README.md

 - 👁️ **Visible** - Still on screen (optional)
 - 🚫 **Unresponsive** - Don't react to interactions
 - ⚡ **Zero overhead** - No performance cost when frozen

+## Why This Library Was Created (Why not react-freeze)

+`react-freeze` has a fundamental flaw: it uses Suspense, which **unmounts** class components when frozen.
+This causes:

+- 🐛 **Class component lifecycle bugs** - `componentWillUnmount`/`componentDidMount` fire unexpectedly
+- 🔄 **State loss** - Component state is destroyed and recreated
+- 🎯 **Unpredictable behavior** - Components lose refs, timers, and subscriptions
+- ⚠️ **Production issues** - Hard to debug problems that only appear when frozen

+`react-zombie-freeze` solves this by **never unmounting** components.
+They stay mounted but become "zombies" - alive but inactive.

 ## Features